 Chula university top 5000 Thai words:

-Chula’s list seems to be drawn from academic publications.
+Chula’s list (no longer online) seems to be drawn from academic publications.

 Chula 5000: download

 SEAlang Lab Thai Vocabulary Lists:

 A collection of vocabulary lists compiled by SEAlang sorted by origin, web rank, and subject: Vocabulary: Thai AWl, AUA Reader, BYKI and SEAlang.